-Where required, interpreters can be made on request.
+Where required, interpreters can be requested.

 We value what you say

-Families are also requested to complete Talk to Us Forms at various stages of involvement:
+Families are also requested to complete Talk to Us Forms at various stages of involvement.

-About our staff and services:
+About our staff and services

 Children, young people and their families can access expert knowledge in the following aspects of communication:

 - Language delay and language disorder

 - Eating and drinking difficulties, of a mechanical nature.

 - Communication difficulties within the context of additional and/or complex needs.